-MA - Multiagent Systems -
+MA - Multiagent Systems - Jose Vidal

 Covers multiagent systems, distributed artificial intelligence, intelligent agents, coordinated interactions. and practical applications.
 Roughly covers ACM Subject Class I.2.11.

-MM - Multimedia - Richard Muntz
+MM - Multimedia - Kishore Ramachandran

 Roughly includes material in ACM Subject Class H.5.1.

-NI - Networking and Internet
+NI - Networking and Internet Architecture - Katerina Argyraki

 Covers all aspects of computer communication networks, including network architecture and design, wireless communication, network protocols, and internetwork standards (like TCP/IP).
 Also includes topics, such as web caching, that are directly relevant to Internet architecture and performance.
 Roughly includes all of ACM Subject Class C.2 except C.2.4, which is more likely to have Distributed, Parallel, and Cluster Computing as the primary subject area.

-NE - Neural and Evolutionary
+NE - Neural and Evolutionary Computation - Jordan Pollack

 Covers neural networks, connectionism, genetic algorithms, artificial life, adaptive behavior.
 Roughly includes some material in ACM Subject Class C.1.3, I.2.6, I.5.

-NA - Numerical Analysis - Ron
+NA - Numerical Analysis - Paolo Bientinesi

 Roughly includes material in ACM Subject Class G.1.

-OS - Operating Systems -
+OS - Operating Systems - William Waite

 Roughly includes material in ACM Subject Classes D.4.1, D.4.2., D.4.3, D.4.4, D.4.5, D.4.7, and D.4.9.